Pete Namlook: Life and career

-Pete Namlook released many solo albums, as well as collaboration albums with notable artists such as Klaus Schulze, Bill Laswell, Geir Jenssen (Biosphere), Gaudi, Richie Hawtin, Tetsu Inoue, Uwe Schmidt (Atom™), Amir Abadi (Dr. Atmo), and David Moufang (Move D).
+Namlook released many solo albums, as well as collaboration albums with notable artists such as Klaus Schulze, Bill Laswell, Geir Jenssen (Biosphere), Gaudi, Richie Hawtin, Tetsu Inoue, Uwe Schmidt (Atom), Amir Abadi (Dr. Atmo), and David Moufang (Move D).
 By August 2005, Namlook and collaborators had released 135 albums (excluding re-releases, vinyl singles, compilations of existing material, and FAX releases beginning with PS, in which he personally was not involved in the music making).

-"Namlook" is "Koolman", a phonetic rendering of his real name, spelled backwards.

-Kuhlmann died on 8 November 2012 after suffering a heart attack.
+Kuhlmann died on 8 November 2012, at the age of 51, after suffering a heart attack.

 Projects

 These are all of Namlook's project series on the FAX label, with the number of albums in each series.
 For one-shot albums, the title is given without a number after it.

 (Note: These are only the CD releases.
 Vinyl singles and EPs are not included.
 There are no full-length LPs on FAX.)